We believe all children have the right to a quality education in a language they know and understand.

 What we're doing

 Mango Tree's Northern Uganda Literacy Program is working in the Lango and Kumam language communities.
-Our goal is to improve early primary literacy, both in the local language and English.
-We have four key outcomes:
+Our goal is to improve literacy performance among pupils in early primary classrooms (P1-P3) and strengthen the literacy infrastructure in northern Uganda so that reading and writing, especially in the local language, become a meaningful part of daily life.

 “If you don’t have a language, then you don’t belong anywhere because language is an instrument of belonging.”